ycpei/ypei.me/posts/2018-04-10-update-open-research.md

 - [Knowen](https://knowen.org/), a platform to organise knowledge in directed acyclic graphs.
 Could be useful for building the infrastructure of mathematical knowledge.
 - [Fermat's Library](https://fermatslibrary.com/), the journal club website that crowd-annotates one notable paper per week released a Chrome extension [Librarian](https://fermatslibrary.com/librarian) that overlays a commenting interface on arXiv.
 As an example Ian Goodfellow did an [AMA (ask me anything) on his GAN paper](https://fermatslibrary.com/arxiv_comments?url=https://arxiv.org/pdf/1406.2661.pdf).
 - [The Polymath project](https://polymathprojects.org/), the famous massive collaborative mathematical project.
 Not exactly new, the Polymath project is the only open maths research project that has gained some traction and recognition.
 However, it does not have many active projects ([currently only one active project](http://michaelnielsen.org/polymath1/index.php?title=Main_Page)).
 - [The Stacks Project](https://stacks.math.columbia.edu/).
-I was made aware of this project by [Yiting](.
+I was made aware of this project by [Yiting](https://people.kth.se/~yitingl/).
+Its data is hosted on github and accepts contributions via pull requests and is licensed under the GNU Free Documentation License, ticking many boxes of the free and open source model.

 ### An anecdote from the workshop

 In a conversation during the workshop, one of the participants called open science "normal science", because reproducibility, open access, collaborations, and fair attributions are all what science is supposed to be, and practices like treating the readers as buyers rather than users should be called "bad science", rather than "closed science".

-To which an organiser replied: maybe we should rename the workshop "Not-bad science".
+To which an organiser replied: maybe we should rename the workshop to "Not-bad science".